Cortex-R82 is the highest performance real-time processor from Arm and the first to implement the Armv8-R AArch64 architecture.

 The Cortex-R82 processor supports Arm Neon technology, an advanced Single Instruction Multiple Data (SIMD) architecture extension.
 Neon can accelerate signal processing algorithms and functions to speed up applications, such as machine learning.

 Cortex-R82 is an in-order, superscalar multicore processor that can address up to 1TB of DRAM volatile memory to fulfil the requirements of emerging memory technologies.
-The optional Memory Management Unit (MMU) enables rich OSes, such as Linux, supported by a wide and vibrant ecosystem offering a software stack and development tools.
+The optional Memory Management Unit (MMU) enables rich operating systems (OS), such as Linux and Android, supported by a wide and vibrant ecosystem offering a software stack and development tools.

 The Cortex-R82 processor delivers the higher compute performance needed for complex data storage applications, including Computational Storage Drives (CSDs).
 Implementing the Cortex-R82 processor in a Solid State Drive (SSD) based on NVMe or NVMe-oF specifications or CXL architecture enables efficient parallel computation at the data itself.